 Watch the Trailer, Watch the Film

 In search of a new perspective, a family of five leave the comforts of home to live remotely, off-grid, in the Yukon wilderness during the long northern winter and amidst the surprises that the rawness of nature provide.
-The parents leave their jobs and take their three children, ages 10, 8 and 4, to spend nine months living in a small cabin with no road access, no electricity, no running water, and no internet, no TV, no phone and, most importantly, no clocks or watches.
+The parents leave their jobs and take their three children, ages 10, 8 and 4, to spend nine months living and being home-schooled in a small cabin with no road access, no electricity, no running water, and no internet, no TV, no phone and, most importantly, no clocks or watches.

 Produced with the Participation of